 Definitely, do not use D-Mannose instead of antibiotics if kids are too young to report their symptoms.
 It is better to not experiment with any natural supplements and follow your doctor’s advice.

-If your kid is already taking an antibiotic, you can try to supplement it with D-Mannose.
-Be extra careful with the dose to not cause diarrhea.
+If your child is already taking an antibiotic, you can try to supplement it with D-Mannose.
+Be extra careful with the dosage, as too much can cause diarrhea.

 Is D-Mannose suitable for diabetics?

 Nonetheless, sugar levels in the blood should be monitored regularly.
-We still don’t know much about mannose metabolism and you should exercise caution.
+We still don’t know enough about D-mannose metabolism, so you should exercise caution.

 How soon to expect a relief with D-Mannose?